 Benefits Description You Pay After the calendar year deductible Covered medications and supplies (cont.)
-High Option Standard Option The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available All Charges All charges • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Cost of fertility drugs Note: Drugs to aid in smoking cessation are covered only under Educational classes and programs (Section 5(a)).
+High Option Standard Option Not covered: All Charges All charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins (except injectable B-12) • Over-the-counter nutritional supplements and medical foods Nonprescription medicines (over-the-counter medication) • The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Cost of fertility drugs Note: Drugs to aid in smoking cessation are covered only under Educational classes and programs (Section 5(a)).